adbar/courlan/README.rst

 - Avoid loosing bandwidth capacity and processing time for webpages which are probably not worth the effort.
 - Stay away from pages with little text content or explicitly target synoptic pages to gather links.

-    “It is important for the crawler to visit "important" pages first, so that the fraction of the Web that is visited (and kept up to date) is more meaningful.”
-(Cho et al. 1998)

 Using content and language-focused filters, Courlan helps navigating the Web and enhancing text quality.
 Additional functions include straightforward domain name extraction and URL sampling.